-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 - Google Assistant support

-- Overkill opinions for some?
+- Overkill for some

 - Expensive

-Before there was the QC 35, there was the QC 25.
+Before there was the QC 35 II, the positively reviewed QC 25 reigned.
 Though no longer officially available, this older device still packs a punch and is available through third-parties.
-Better still, just look at that price.
+Unfortunately, only in used condition.

 - Long battery life